 The tart cranberries go so well with the sweet chocolate chips, and the brown sugar gives the cookies a slight caramel flavor.
 Best of all is their amazing, soft texture – no crunchy cookies that shatter into crumbs here!

 As you can tell if you look at my recipes for the last few weeks, I’ve been pretty enthusiastic about cooking with cranberries.
-I’m kind of sad that, in another week or two, that won’t really be “cool” and “in-season” any more!
-Have you been enjoying cranberries, or are you ready for them to go the way of October’s pumpkin everything trend?
+I’m kind of sad that, in another week or two, they won’t be “in-season” any more!